smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ```
 |||

-`ProcessResumption` will send appropriate hmi requests, and change internal SDL state according to provided `resumption_data`.
-All HMI responses will be transfered to `subscriber`.
+`ProcessResumption` will send appropriate HMI requests, and change internal SDL state according to provided `resumption_data`.
+All HMI responses will be transferred to `subscriber`.

 |||
 Example from SDLAppExtension: